The Big Picture

 93 Walden Drive, Denmark, ME 04022 (Map of Camp)

-Every meal will have a vegetarian option offered.
+Every meal will have a vegetarian, vegan, and gluten free option offered.
 However, because all campers must qualify for the Federal Free Lunch Program, we are unable to meet any other dietary requirements.

 Will I have a night off?

-All staff will have at least 2 nights off during the program.
-When it is your night off, you are off duty from 5:15pm – 2am, and must be back in camp by 12am and in your bunk by 2am.
+All staff will have 2 nights off during the program.
+When it is your night off, you are off duty from 5:15pm – 12:30am, and must be back in camp by 12am and in your bunk by 12:30am.
 There are vehicles available for staff use during their nights off.

 What’s the camping trip like?

 Every bunk will participate in one overnight trip.
 Counselors will accompany their bunk on the trip and additional counselors will be assigned to assist.
-The trip includes a short hike or canoe trip, camping out in tents, cooking over a campfire and visit a local organic farm.
+The trip includes a campout by our beautiful lake in waterproof tents, making s’mores over a campfire, and great bunk bonding time.
 A structured itinerary is provided.
 If you’re not an experienced camper, don’t worry.
 Part of pre-camp involves preparing you for this overnight.